pjekel/cbtree/documentation/FileStore.md

     <link rel="stylesheet" href="/js/dojotoolkit/cbtree/icons/fileIconsMS.css" />

-The included icon sprites and CCS definitions serve as an example only, they certainly do not cover all possible file extensions.
-Also the Server Side Application only looks at the file extension when generating the classname and does not look at the files content type.
+The icon sprites and CCS definitions included in the package serve as an example only, they certainly do not cover all possible file extensions.
+Also the File Store only looks at the file extension when generating the classname and does not look at the files content type.

 ### Prerequisites ###
 To enable and use the Fancy Tree Styling in your applications the following requirements must be met: